APCSPrinciples/GameController/README.md

 Use the picture below to make sure you are using correct 10KΩ resistor.
 ![](Theremin1.png)

-Use the following circuit diagram to construct the circuit.
-The direction of the photoresistor and the 10KΩ resistor is unimportant.
+Use the following circuit diagram to construct a circuit with one push button.
+The direction of the 10KΩ resistor is unimportant.
 ![](GameController1.png)

 ### Step 2: Test the circuit